iakshra22/Codsoft/README.md

 # 🎯 Number Guessing Game (C++)

-Welcome to the **Number Guessing Game** – a simple, fun, and interactive console-based game built using C++!
+Welcome to the **Number Guessing Game** – a simple, fun, and interactive console-based game built using C++

 ---